Redocly/redocly-cli/.changeset/happy-avocados-rule.md

 "@redocly/openapi-core": patch
 ---

-Removed support of `x-assert` extension for Arazzo.
+Removed support of the `x-assert` extension for Arazzo.